timiskhakov/timiskhakov.github.io/_posts/2022-04-29-programming-guitar-music.md

 ![Wave](/assets/images/wave.png)

 The wave, in turn, can also be interpreted as a function of time that outputs values between -1 and 1.
 The wave has a lot of characteristics, but in the context of this post, we are only interested in two: length and frequency.
 The former is rather intuitive, that's just how long the wave is, measured in time units, like seconds or minutes.
 The latter, though, describes a repetition of the waveform.
-For example, the frequency of the yellow wave is twice that of the blue wave:
+For example, the frequency of the yellow wave is twice that of the blue one:

 ![Wave twice](/assets/images/wave-twice.png)